 Is everything I own a Zakatable asset?

-Zakat is an obligatory Islamic tax – so important that it comprises one of the five mighty pillars of Islam.
-Zakat is an INDIVIDUAL measurement – so the onus and responsibility is on the individual to both pay it and to calculate how much he or she owes.
+Zakat is based on an individual’s L circumstances – so the onus and responsibility is on the individual to both pay it, and to calculate how much he or she owes.
 Zakat is calculated on the amount of income a person has in hand after paying for all of their essentials during one full lunar year.

 Not everybody has to pay Zakat; if your net assets do not equal or surpass the Nisab threshold then you are exempt from paying Zakat when it is due.